American Airlines readies more jets to meet rising demand

 "The Company presently expects this strength in bookings to continue through the end of the first quarter and into the second quarter," it said in a regulatory filing.

-Following the increase in travel demand so far this year, American said it expects its system capacity to be down between 40per cent and 45per cent in the first quarter to March 31 versus the same period in 2019, compared to its previous guidance for a 45per cent decline.
+Following the increase in travel demand so far this year, American said it expects its system capacity to be down between 40 per cent and 45 per cent in the first quarter to Mar 31 versus the same period in 2019, compared to its previous guidance for a 45 per cent decline.